MarekPli/Chinese/README.md

 The second, words that include chosen character. is my own collection of characters and words from different sources, including handbooks.
 Program reads a file (not included here).

-Using "Add" (Polish "Dodaj") you can add all the characters used in the first or the second sub-list.
+Using "Add" (Polish "Dodaj") you can add to the line all the characters used in the first or the second sub-list.
+Proposals are only characters absent in the line.

 You can shorten sub-lists to three lines each, if Show all button is inactive.
 It can be done to reach a picture of a character.